Keertha-Prabhu-S/vsdRiscvSoc/Week1/README.md

 ### 1:Generate assembly code from the C file (hello.c):

+use the riscv32-unknown-elf-gcc compiler with specific flags to prevent optimizations and disable position-independent code (for clarity):

 riscv32-unknown-elf-gcc -S -O0 -fno-pic -march=rv32imc -mabi=ilp32 hello.c -o hello.s

 ### 2:Verify that the generated file is an ASCII text assembly source:

+Use the file command to confirm that the output is an ASCII assembly source file:

 file hello.s